robinsloan/perfect-edition/README.md

 ## How to work with this template

-You need a computer with Ruby 2.6 or above and either Chrome or Safari.
-(I'd like this to say "any web browser" as soon as possible.
-Sorry, Firefox users!)
+You need a computer with Ruby 2.6 or above and a modern browser.

 This project uses a `source` directory and a `build` directory.
 The `source` directory contains both the e-book template and the e-book text, which is stored in Markdown format.